majkinetor/au-packages/postgresql/README.md

 cuninst postgresql12 postgresql
 ```

 To force reinstallation via virtual package use `--force-dependencies`.
-The following two examples are identical:

 ```
+# The following two examples are identical
-cinst postgresql --force --force-dependencies cinst postgresql12 --force
+cinst postgresql --force --force-dependencies cinst postgresql12 --force --force-dependencies

+# This one is not, as vcredist140 dependency is not reinstalled
+cinst postgresql12 --force
 ```